 Looking for a great jogging stroller?
 Confused by which features matter?
 We understand.
 To determine which strollers are the best for running and which make a nice versatile everyday option for parents on-the-go who like to run we considered over 40 possible jogging options.
 We narrowed the choice down to 17 popular choices for testing.
 It doesn't matter if you are a dedicated runner, or hoping to start a new activity routine, our testing process has all the information you need to find the best choice for your lifestyle and budget.
 We "ran" tests in metrics like run-ability, ease of use, maneuverability and more to narrow the competition down to several impressive award winners.

 The Race for the Best Jogging Stroller of 2018

 Analysis and Award Winners

 Best Overall Jogging Stroller

-Thule Urban Glide
+Thule Urban Glide 2

-The Thule Urban Glide has unmatched scores for run-ability and maneuverability with the highest overall score in this group of jogging product.
-This combination makes the Urban Glide our favorite jogging stroller, and the one we'd most likely recommend to a friend.
-This stroller also has a strong ease of use score, with ample covered storage, comfortable seating for passengers, and giant canopy, this impressive jogger could work as your everyday stroller.
-With compelling features like the locking swivel front wheel, passenger stow pockets, simple fold, and competitive price, it is easy to see why this stroller won an Editors' Choice award.
+The Thule Urban Glide 2 has unmatched scores for run-ability and maneuverability with the highest overall score in this group of jogging products.
+This combination makes the Urban Glide 2 our favorite jogging stroller, and the one we'd most likely recommend to a friend.
+This stroller also has a strong ease of use score, with covered storage, comfortable seating for passengers, and a giant canopy that all work well.
+This impressive jogger could work as your everyday stroller saving you time and effort over buying two products.

-Read Full Review: Thule Urban Glide
+Read review: Thule Urban Glide 2

 Best Traditional Jogger